WIC Data and Statistics

 Tennessee WIC Program: Early Childhood Overweight and Obesity

-Obesity rates exceeded the state rate in 51 counties and ranged from 2.3 percent to 21.1 percent.
-Obesity prevalence also varied among regions.
-Shelby county had the lowest obesity rate and Sullivan county had the highest obesity rate.
-Between 2009 and 2015, Tennessee WIC has seen no statistically significant change in obesity among child participants.
-Across the state, 13 out of Tennessee’s 95 counties saw declines in obesity rates within the same time period.
+Obesity rates exceeded the state rate in 52 counties, and county-level obesity rates ranged from 3.4 percent to 23.2 percent.
+Between 2015 and 2019, Tennessee WIC there was no statistically significant change in obesity among child participants.
+Across the state, 7 out of the state's 95 counties had statistically significant declines in obesity rates within the same time period.

-The following maps illustrate 2018 county-level estimates of overweight and obesity among WIC children aged 2 to 4 years.
+The following maps illustrate 2019 county-level estimates of overweight and obesity among children aged 2 to 4 years old enrolled in Tennessee WIC.
+Actual county estimates are detailed in the table below.

 The table below contains county-level estimates for Tennessee WIC children aged 2 to 4 years.
-Use the box below to find your county.
+Use the box below to search for your county.

-Note: Estimates were suppressed for counties with small numbers denoted with "--".
+Note: Estimates were suppressed for counties with small numbers and is denoted with "--".

 |Location||WIC Children Overweight (%)||WIC Children Obese (%)|